Here are the people who make it happen

-Cooper Renfro - Analyst
+Cooper Renfro - Associate

 Prior to joining Social Finance in June 2014, Cooper worked at the International Institute of New England, a regional refugee resettlement agency based in Boston, Massachusetts.
 There he managed strategic fundraising efforts and earned-income programme development.
 Most recently, he assisted Cafédirect Producers’ Foundation in developing a business model for a social enterprise spin-off benefiting its network of small holder farmers in Africa and South America.
 At Social Finance, Cooper will be working on building the Development Impact Bond market.
 Cooper is committed to sustainability, especially alternative energy, and holds a certificate as a Master Urban Gardening.
 Cooper holds an MBA from Judge Business School, Cambridge, an MA from Harvard University in French literature, and a BA in French literature from Carleton College (Northfield, Minnesota).

-Daniel Miodovnik - Associate
+Daniel Miodovnik - Associate Director